gmalakar/Flouds.VectorDB/README.md

-# FloudsVectors.Py
+# Flouds.VectorDB

-FloudsVectors.Py is a FastAPI-based service for managing multi-tenant vector stores using Milvus as the backend.
+Flouds.VectorDB is a FastAPI-based service for managing multi-tenant vector stores using Milvus as the backend.
 It provides APIs for creating tenants, managing users, and storing and searching vector embeddings with metadata.

 **This is a new project and we are looking for collaborators!**
 If you are interested in vector databases, FastAPI, or scalable backend systems, your contributions are welcome.